thinkphp/binary-search-tree.js/docs/binary-search-tree.md

 ### Arguments:

-- data - the specified data value to delete.
+- data - the specified data value to remove.

 ### Returns: